JohnGUnderwood/atlas-news-search/README.md

-MDBCONNSTR -- Connection string for your Atlas Cluster MDB_DB -- MongoDB database to install to (defaults to 'news-demo') VECTOR_SERVICE_URL -- If you are using a self-hosted embedding service OPENAIAPIKEY -- OpenAI API Key
-OPENAIDEPLOYMENT -- Model deployment if using Azure OpenAI OPENAIENDPOIN -- Endpoint if using Azure OpenAI deployment MISTRAL_API_KEY - Mistral.ai embeddings FIREWORKS_API_KEY -- Fireworks.ai embeddings
+MDBCONNSTR -- Connection string for your Atlas Cluster MDB_DB -- MongoDB database to install to (defaults to 'news-demo') VECTOR_SERVICE_URL -- If you are using a self-hosted embedding service OPENAIDEPLOYMENT -- Model deployment if using Azure OpenAI OPENAIENDPOINT -- Endpoint if using Azure OpenAI deployment API_KEY - API key for embedding provider
-NOMIC_API_KEY -- Nomic Atlas embeddings
 PROVIDER -- Embedding provider: openai | azure_openai | vectorservice | mistral | fireworks | nomic
 EMBEDDING_DIMENSIONS - Size of dimensions to use.
 Depends on the embedding provider and model.
 EMBEDDING_MODEL - name of an embedding model to use (if your provider supports this)